adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-first-context-test-en_US.md

 title: "This class is a direct continuation of the previous class",
 type: :warning,
 description: ~H"""
-If you hopped directly into this page it might be confusing because it is a direct continuation of the code from the previous lesson.
+If you hopped directly into this page, it might be confusing because it is a direct continuation of the code from the previous lesson.
 If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code>`git clone https://github.com/adopt-liveview/lineup.git --branch saving-data-done`</code>.
 """
 } %% .callout

-I might be biased since I like Elixir and Phoenix so much to say this but I can tell you that this is the stack I'm most comfortable writting test for frontend code that I've ever been.
+I might be biased since I like Elixir and Phoenix so much to say this but I can tell you that this is the stack I'm most comfortable writing tests for frontend code that I've ever been.
 And there's a good reason for it: HEEx code is just a as functional as a frontend can get!
 You pass arguments over assigns and you get a generated HTML code.

 Of course right now you must be cursing at me for claiming since there are obvious side effects within HEEx code such as navigation, form update/submit events and even JS calls with JS commands.
 But give me a few lessons to show you that it will all make sense in the end.

 ## Our tools

 Elixir ships with a test runner and assertion library called [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html), you don't need to install anything.
 In fact, we already have some tests built in by Phoenix.
-Also since we never paid attention to we actually broke it many lessons ago!
+Also, since we never paid attention to it, we actually broke it many lessons ago!

 Inside your LiveView project run `mix test`: